AiursoftWeb/Kahla.App/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve Kahla App

 ---

 <!--
 We will close this issue if you don't provide the needed information.
 For feature requests, delete the form below and describe the requirements and use case.

+Any bugs for Kahla server side, please go to [Server side code](https://github.com/AiursoftWeb/AiursoftOnContainers/) to submit any issue.
 -->

 ### Versions